jmgurvitch/art-of-data/data_and_sources quiz.md

     p1 = Point(2,3)
     ```

     In this snippet, the variable `p1` holds an object of class `Point`.
-In the
+An object is an instance of a class, meaning that when we create `p1`, we assign a certain location in the computer's memory (which can be found by printing the object without making it a string) to contain

 2. A researcher is conducting a survey on favorite sports and encodes each sport with a number.
 For example, 1=Archery, 2=Boxing, 3=Curling, and so on.
 They average these numbers to get 2.3 and conclude that on average, people's favorite sport is boxing on ice.
 Why is this incorrect?